hard hat and papers on a desk to represent job costing/Adobe Stock

 To that end, there may be no better investment of time and energy than accurate job costing and job-by-job performance analyses.
 With a thorough and reliable job costing methodology, businesses can make informed decisions and identify critical trends.

 Is it wiser to pursue big, labor-intensive contracts or focus on specialized renovations?
 Backed by hard data collating to your past and present work-in-progress schedule, it’s no longer a philosophical question.
-Instead, trust that your numbers can lead you to the right call.
+Instead, trust that your job costing numbers can lead you to the right call.

 Top 3 Job Costing Mistakes & Oversights